Sugar Addiction - Symptoms, Causes, and How to Break Free

 4. Be Aware of Sugar Substitutes and Alternative Names

 Cutting back on sugar is a challenge, and the first thing people cling to is “sugar-free” products.
 However, be aware of marketing ploys such as “no sugar added,” or “sugar-free” because they have artificial sweeteners in them.
 The best example of this is a sugar-free dessert.
 If you see this in a grocery store, chances are that cupcake is not sugar-free, but rather made with a sugar substitute.
 The rule of thumb is to read all food labels and take extra care when you see foods labeled as sugar-free.

 5. Have a Food Plan

-The information presented here is a guide on what sugar addiction is, how it affects you and your health, and some helpful tips for success.
-While every situation may vary, many with a sugar addiction struggle in similar ways.
+The information presented here is a guide on what sugar addiction is, how it affects you and your health, and some helpful tips on how to break sugar addiction.
+Although every situation varies, many who are addicted to sugar struggle in similar ways.
 While it appears that simply cutting sugar from your diet should be easy to do, there are some barriers that can prevent you from meeting your goals.
 Consider taking a look at what happens when you stop eating sugar altogether for more information on how to cut it from your diet.
-The best chance you have to quit sugar and fight sugar addiction is to take it day by day and to make baby steps.
+And, when you're ready to take the next step, Sweet Defeat has many great products to curb cravings and end sugar addiction.
+From lozenges to fast acting spray, our innovative items are 100% safe and effective at minimizing and eventually kicking sugar cravings out of your life.
+The best chance you have of quitting sugar and fighting sugar addiction is to take things day by day and make baby steps.
 The will is within you to improve your health, and the results will be amazing once you achieve success.